iilegacyyii/iilegacyyii.github.io/_posts/2025-04-16-control-flow-hijacking-via-data-pointers.markdown

 For the purposes of testing, I will be using `explorer.exe`.
 This is because explorer is both a relatively safe process to crash (it restarts itself) and it is very heavily reliant on COM proxying, hence even right clicking will trigger our control flow hijack.

-As for actually writing the pointer, we will again use `VirtualProtect` and `WriteProcessMemory` to do so as follows.
-You may notice that `VirtualAlloc` is being used here, and that's because we are using a pointer in `.rdata` for this post, as I don't want to burn other pointers in this post. **Finding a better pointer is left to the reader.**
+As for actually writing the pointer, we will again use `WriteProcessMemory` to do so as follows.
+You may notice that `VirtualProtect` is being used here, and that's because we are using a pointer in `.rdata` for this post, as I don't want to burn other pointers. **Finding a better pointer is left to the reader, you can weaponise many pointers using this exact methodology.**

 ```cpp
 DWORD oldprotect = NULL;